verilator/verilator/docs/internals.rst

 ``.tree.json``` is an alternative dump format to ``.tree`` that is meant for programmatic processing (e.g. with `astsee <https://github.com/antmicro/astsee>`_).
-To enable this dump format, use :vlopt:`--json-only`.
+To enable this dump format, use :vlopt:`--dump-tree-json` or :vlopt:`--json-only`.

 Structure:
 ::